 Richardson, Texas 75080

 Hours of Operation are from 8:00 a.m. until 5:00 p.m.

 Suppliers are encouraged to visit with the city departmental users; however, in exercising professional courtesy, it is suggested to first visit with the Purchasing Department buyers.
 The Purchasing Department staff can direct the supplier to the department(s) who utilizes their specific products and/or services.
-Buyers may be visited during normal business hours.
-Due to heavy workloads, an appointment with a buyer is advisable.
+Staff may be visited during normal business hours.
+Due to heavy workloads, an appointment is advisable.